It's Never Too Early to Prevent Poisoning

 07/20/2022

-In the past 12 months, Riley at IU Health has seen a little over 650 cases of child poisoning.
-Indiana Poison Center reported that over half of their calls involve children.
+Indiana Poison Center reported that over half of its calls involve children.
 In 2021, 26,561 total cases of child poisoning were reported.
-Although that is about 5,000 cases less than 2014, the percent of cases with moderate to major outcomes, such as death, has increased from 3.3% to 5.5%.
-That 2% is a large number of lives that are majorly affected by poisonings.
+Although that is about 5,000 cases less than 2014, the percentage of cases with moderate to major outcomes, such as death, has increased from 3.3% to 5.5%.
+That 2% is a large number of lives that are significantly affected by poisonings.

 Many times, the poisoning is due to over-the-counter or prescription medicines.
 The poison center also deals with poisonings that involve carbon monoxide, insecticides, industrial solvents and cleaners.

 The most common way children get into medicine is when it is not kept locked up, or when it is left in a purse or bag that is out of reach.
-A significant percentage also occurs when the child gets into a pill minder or organizer from a parent, sibling, or other relative. that is usually securely stored or lockable.
+A significant percentage also occurs when the child gets into a pill minder or organizer from a parent, sibling, or other relative, which is usually securely stored or lockable.

 “A peak time for these types of poisonings is during travel times, such as during the summer or around the holidays.
 Many times, when relatives or friends come to visit, they may have medicines with them in their purse or suitcase and that can be a danger,” said Deirdre George Davis, MPH, Coordinator – Poison Prevention, Indiana Poison Center at IU Health Methodist Hospital.
 “Another potential hazard is when families travel to other houses that are not childproofed, such as a relative’s home.”